nya3jp/tast/docs/running_tests.md

     `ui.`.
 Multiple patterns can be supplied: passing `example.Pass` and `example.Fail` selects those two tests.

+    Patterns ending in ".*" match as above and additionally, against the test ending without the trailing dot (it it exists).
+For example, "ui.Login.*" matches both "ui.Login" and "ui.Login.Managed" but does not match "ui.LoginLogout".

+    Starting a pattern with "*." will match only against the initial package part.
+For example, "*.Login" will match against "ui.Login" and "acessibility.Login" but will not match "keep.PWA.Login".

 It's invalid to mix attribute expressions and wildcard patterns.
 See the [Test Attributes] document for more information about attributes.